Soycakes/Dev-Showcase/README.md

 Showcases many of the cool dev projects I've worked on :\)
 This includes private projects with proper details for context.

+Nearly all scripts showcased in this repo is my work!
+(Unity 2D boss fight game includes a refactored script)

 ## Showcased Projects

 ### [React Terraria Data Picker Web App](./react-terraria-data-picker)